David-Byrne/SADD/docs/report/machine-learning.md

 2. Bernouli Naive Bayes: 803 classified correctly, giving an accuracy score of 80.3%.
 This is marginally lower than the training accuracy, however it's still well within the margin of error.
 3. Multinomial Naive Bayes: 810 classified correctly, giving an accuracy score of 81.0%.
 This is actually higher than the training accuracy, but again well within the margin of error.

-Interestingly, the top 3 list in the training accuracy scores has been reversed when testing against the validation set.
+Interestingly, the top 3 algorithms in training accuracy scores have been reversed when testing against the validation set.
 Given these surprising results, I also tested the SVC with a linear kernel against the validation set, as it had quite close an accuracy rate to the top 3 algorithms in the training phase.

 4. Linear SVC: 781 classified correctly, giving an accuracy score of 78.1%.
 This is lower than the training accuracy, although within the margin of error.
 It's also significantly lower than the other algorithms tested against the validation dataset.